ruizjcsc/weather-web-app/README.md

 Weather Web app created with react to run go to project directory and in terminal hit 'npm start'

-API keys were omitte for privacy reasons the apis i used are listed below
+API leys were omitte for privacy reasons the apis i used are listed below

 For the geo locations:
 https://rapidapi.com/wirefreethought/api/geodb-cities/